How To Make Meatloaf

 Serves6 to 8

 Roughly once a year — right about now, as it so happens — I get a sudden and very urgent hankering for meatloaf.
-One day, it’s stuffed squash and warm grain salads and beef stews, and the next day, all I can think about is meatloaf.
+One day, it’s stuffed squash, a hearty grain salad, or beef stew, and the next day, all I can think about is meatloaf.
 Tender, savory bites of meatloaf glazed with (yes, of all things) ketchup.

 If you have been scarred by dry or tasteless meatloaf in a past life, it’s time to revisit this classic.
 Here’s how to make the most tender, tasty meatloaf you can imagine.